immersive-web/webxr-ar-module/explainer.md

 The [`RelativeOrientationSensor`](https://w3c.github.io/orientation-sensor/#relativeorientationsensor) and [`AbsoluteOrientationSensor`](https://w3c.github.io/orientation-sensor/#absoluteorientationsensor) interfaces (see [Motion Sensors Explainer](https://w3c.github.io/motion-sensors/)) can be used to polyfill the first case.

 Similar to mirroring, to make use of this mode the  `XRRenderState`'s `outputContext` must be set.
 At that point content rendered to the `XRRenderState`'s `baseLayer` will be rendered to the canvas associated with the `outputContext`.
 The UA is also allowed to composite in additional content if desired.
-(In the future, if multiple `XRLayers` are used their composited result will be what is displayed in the `outputContext`.)
+(In the future, if multiple layers are used their composited result will be what is displayed in the `outputContext`.)

 Immersive and inline sessions can use the same render loop, but there are some differences in behavior to be aware of.
 Most importantly, inline sessions will not pump their render loop if they do not have a valid `outputContext`.
 Instead the session acts as though it has been [suspended](#handling-suspended-sessions) until a valid `outputContext` has been assigned.